 Comment

-See Retail Wholesale & Dep’t Store Union Local 338 Ret.
-Fund v.
+See Retail Wholesale & Dep’t Store Union Local 338 Retirement Fund v.
 Hewlett-Packard Co., 845 F.3d 1268, 1274 (9th Cir.
 2017) (listing elements of claim).

-See Instruction 18.1 (Securities—Purpose and Selected Definitions) for definitions of “security,” “10b-5 claim,” “misrepresentation,” “omission,” “in connection with,” and “instrumentality of interstate commerce.”
+See Instruction 18.1 (Securities—Purpose and Definitions) for definitions of “security,” “10b-5 claim,” “misrepresentation,” “omission,” “in connection with,” and “instrumentality of interstate commerce.”
 National security exchanges include the New York Stock Exchange and the NASDAQ Stock Market.
 See Instruction 18.5 (Securities—Knowingly and Recklessly) for

 definitions of “knowingly” and “recklessly.”

-See 15 U.S.C. § 78j(b) (making it unlawful to use any deceptive device in connection with purchase or sale of security); 17 C.F.R. § 240.10b-5 (making it unlawful to use device to defraud, to make untrue statement or omission of material fact, or to engage in fraudulent act in connection with purchase or sale of security).
+See 15 U.S.C. § 78j(b) (making it unlawful to use deceptive device in connection with purchase or sale of security) and 17 C.F.R. § 240.10b-5 (making it unlawful to use device to defraud, to make untrue statement or omission of material fact, or to engage in fraudulent act in connection with purchase or sale of security).
 In Gray v.
 First Winthrop Corp., 82 F.3d 877, 884 (9th Cir.
 1996), the Ninth Circuit confirmed that the elements described in this instruction are required to prove a 10b-5 claim.

 A defendant “makes” a statement if the defendant has ultimate authority over the statement, including its content and whether and how to communicate it.
 Janus Capital Grp., Inc. v.
 First Derivative Traders, 564 U.S. 135, 142 (2011).
 A plaintiff must show that a defendant had control over the statement; a defendant’s significant involvement in the preparation of a prospectus containing an untrue or misleading statement is not enough to show that the defendant “made” that statement.
 Id.

 A defendant also may be liable if the defendant disseminates a false statement with the intent to defraud.
 Lorenzo v.
-SEC., 587 U.S. 71, 74 (2019).
+S.E.C., 587 U.S. 71, 74 (2019).
 Where a defendant does not “make” a statement but disseminates information that is “understood to contain material untruths,” such conduct can fall within the scope of a 10b-5 claim.
 Id. at 78; see also id. at 81 (“[U]sing false representations to induce the purchase of securities would seem a paradigmatic example of securities fraud.”).

 Before 2017, these instructions phrased the fourth element as requiring that “the plaintiff reasonably relied” on the misrepresentation.
 Several Ninth Circuit cases, however, use the phrase “justifiable reliance.”
 See Livid Holdings Ltd. v.
 Salomon Smith Barney, Inc., 416 F.3d 940, 950 (9th Cir.
 2005) (“If [Plaintiff] justifiably relied on Defendants’ misrepresentation about the stock sale and, in turn, bought [company] stock based on this reliance, it incurred damages from Defendants’ fraud”); Binder v.
 Gillespie, 184 F.3d 1059, 1063 (9th Cir.
 1999); Gray, 82 F.3d at 884.